coldmate/Cisco-CCNP/README.md

 # Cisco-CCNP
-This is a portfolio for a Cisco Networking CCNP Class Course Two Folders:
+This is a portfolio for a Cisco Networking CCNP Class Course
-  -